manroygood/roy-goodman/content/post/relaunching-pplane/index.md

 These programs were originally copyrighted by John Polking between 1995 and 2003.
 The textbook *Ordinary Differential Equations Using MATLAB*, 3rd edition, contains a manual for the programs, but they are pretty self-explanatory.

 The codes were last properly updated in 2003 for MATLAB 6.5.
-The MATLAB File Exchange contains many submissions that mostly get the codes running again, but none that systematically attempted to fix _al_l the broken components.
+The MATLAB File Exchange contains many submissions that got the codes running again on some release or other, but none that systematically attempted to fix _al_l the broken components.

 I have tried to fix all the errors but have not managed to fix everything.
 I have examined every warning produced by the Code Compatibility Report and the Code Analyzer Report features in MATLAB.
 I have been able to fix almost all of these.
 Where I could not, I suppressed the warning and left a comment.
 Most of the remaining warnings are due to arrays that change size over iterations, and there's not much to do about them.
 Many came from an overuse of the `eval` and `feval` commands, which I have replaced by more modern coding constructs.